wordpressPHP/wp-posts-carousel/readme.txt

 4. Example of usage

 == Changelog ==
+= 1.1.3 =
-= 1.1.2 =
+* fixed problem with animation variable in shortcode generator = 1.1.2 =
 * replaced display the excerpt from directly field's value to automatically gererate excerpt by get_the_excerpt() function = 1.1.1 =